Whojo/Autonomous-Navigation-Offroad-by-traversability-analysis/README.md

 ```

 Do not hesitate to learn more about poetry [here](https://python-poetry.org/docs/basic-usage/).

+## Weights for the semantic segmentation
+To successfully use the semantic segmentation module, you would need to have Segment Anything's weights in "semantic_segmentation/models/" folder.
+These can be downloaded from [here](https://github.com/facebookresearch/segment-anything#model-checkpoints).
+If you only want to use `sam_vit_h.pth` (which is the largest SAM's model and the one we used), please download it [here](https://dl.fbaipublicfiles.com/segment_anything/sam_vit_h_4b8939.pt.h).

 # Develop in VSCode
 Change your default interpreter to the one returned by the following command: